What is the IRR Function?

 One example is when a company is presented with two opportunities: one is investing in a new factory and the second is expanding its existing factory.
 Using the IRR function, we can estimate the IRRs for both scenarios and check which one is higher than the weighted average cost of capital (WACC) of the business (also known as a hurdle rate ).
 If both are greater than the cost of capital, we will choose the one that shows a higher IRR and/or Net Present Value (NPV) than the other.

 Note: for increased precision, CFI recommends you use the XIRR function.

 The IRR function uses the following arguments:

-- Values (required argument) – It is an array of values that represent the series of cash flows.
+- Values (required argument) – This is an array of values that represent the series of cash flows.
 Cash flows include investment and net income values.
 Values can be a reference to a range of cells containing values.

-- [Guess] (optional argument) – It is a number guessed by the user that is close to the expected internal rate of return (as there can be two solutions for the internal rate of return).
+- [Guess] (optional argument) – This is a number guessed by the user that is close to the expected internal rate of return (as there can be two solutions for the internal rate of return).
 If omitted, the function will take a default value of 0.1 (=10%).

 - The argument value should contain at least one positive and one negative value to calculate the internal rate of return.